 In desperate need of some working from home tips?
-Working from home is becoming a reality for many people with the rise in online businesses, with the outbreak of Coronavirus and with the increase in demand for a flexible lifestyle.
+Working from home in 2020 is becoming a reality for many people with the rise in online businesses, with the outbreak of Coronavirus and with the increase in demand for a flexible lifestyle.

 But working from home can bring about challenges, no matter how wonderful it sounds.